Hey, Dr. Cori here, pharmacist, certified diabetes care and education specialist, and creator of Do Diabetes Differently®.

 And that focus I think unfortunately changes the dialogue for type 2 diabetes.

-So often I hear people talk about type 2 diabetes like it is punishment for bad behavior.
+So often I hear people talk about type 2 diabetes like it is a punishment for bad behavior.
 I hear people say things like if you have type 2 diabetes it’s your fault for eating too much sugar.
 Referring to people as nonadherent or as “diabetic” as if their diabetes defines them.
 And unfortunately, that leaves people feeling like a victim instead of feeling empowered to do something about their diabetes.
 I even listen to health care providers threaten insulin if their patients don’t straighten up and eat right, leaving people to be in fear of the complications of diabetes and feeling paralyzed on how to prevent them.
 Having type 2 diabetes shouldn’t be about fear or punishment.
 It’s a diagnosis just like hypertension, heart failure, and the flu.

 By definition type 2 diabetes is the abnormal metabolism of carbohydrates.
 There is nothing in the definition about eating too much sugar or drinking too much sweet tea.
 The abnormal metabolism of carbohydrates leads to an increase in blood sugar.
 That means you could have other health conditions that may be associated with insulin resistance and predispose you to type 2 diabetes.
 Examples might be, PCOS or delivering a baby over 9 pounds.
 And there are risk factors we have no control over like race, gender, and age.